 When uploaded on the server, the dissertation will be subjected to an anti-plagiarism software and an administrative check by the administrative manager.
 If a problem prevents the administrative validation of the document, the author will be notified by the administrative manager and invited to fix any possible issue.

-The candidate who has submitted their dissertation in due time is admitted to the public defence in front of a jury consisting of the reading committee and the coordinator.
+The candidate who has submitted their dissertation in due time is admitted to the public presentation in front of a jury consisting of the reading committee and the coordinator.
 The session is chaired by the academic coordinator.
-It includes a 10’ presentation by the candidate and questions from the jury.
-The total duration of the examination is between 20 and 40 minutes, depending on the section.

 Master theses submitted for the June session will be publicly defended on the 26th and 27th of june 2017 at the Montefiore Institute (B28 building).
 Public defenses for the Septembre session will take place on the 7th and 8th of September 2017.